Miscellaneous Class

 Any mild allergy sufferers will be glad to know that this dog is hypoallergenic, their fur can be long but there is close to no shedding!
 They don’t require large open spaces which makes them great apartment dogs.

 They are pretty easy-going dogs, with the only major issue being the maintenance of their coats.
-If you are someone who travels a lot for work and is rarely home you might be better suited as not having a bolognese - as well as they, can adapt to being on their own, they definitely should not be left at home constantly.
+If you are someone who travels a lot for work and is rarely home you might be better suited as not having a bolognese – as well as they, can adapt to being on their own, as they, like all dogs, definitely should not be left at home constantly.

 The dog breed typically has a flocked white coat – it isn’t curly but can look ruffled and is also quite long – you might want to keep up to date with regular grooming.
 You’ll notice that bolognese coats are prone to tangling so are required to be brushed daily – ensuring you pay close attention to particular areas such as the stomach, legs, and behind the ears.
 You may want to contact your local dog groomer if you really want to make sure that their white coats stay as pristine as can be.